Biogs.com

 Tara Palmer-Tomkinson first came to the public's attention because of her royal connections and her ubiquitous presence at society gatherings.

-Tara Palmer-Tomkinson comes from a family of skiers.
+Tara Palmer-Tomkinson came from a family of skiers.
 Her grandfather was Captain of the British ski team and her father, Charles, is a former British Olympic skier who advised Prince Charles.

 Tara's mother, Patti, was badly injured in the avalanche which killed Major Hugh Lindsay in March 1988.
 Another Palmer-Tomkinson - Jeremy - was also British ski champion.